100-m/nx.digital/doc/security.md

 ## DATA ACCESS ADMIN
 Only the cloud admin manager can administer your differents services.
-His duties are to manage the right of the team member according.
+His duties are to manage the right of the team member according to according to current projects of the team.

 ## DISCARDING DATA
 DISCARDING DATA ???